Spacial/awesome-systools/README.md

 - [Security/Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) by Mozilla
 - [security.txt](https://securitytxt.org/): A proposed standard which allows websites to define security policies.
 - [urlscan.io](https://urlscan.io/): A sandbox for the web

+### Proxy

+- [Tolouse denylist of domains](https://dsi.ut-capitole.fr/blacklists/index_en.php): Be careful : this list should not be seen as a "to be block".
+It must be seen as a "web categorization" : some categories can be blocked or allowed, depending on your environnement..

 #### Tokens